A Deep Dive Into the Pingdom Speed Test Tool

 While there is slight overhead to running HTTPS, it very negligible now thanks to HTTP/2, which is a new protocol helping speed up the web!
 Due to browser support HTTPS is required to utilize HTTP/2.
 Check out our ultimate guide to HTTP/2.
 It is also important to note that not all providers yet support HTTP/2.
 This includes both from the web hosting side and the CDN side.
 So when you are shopping around for hosting and CDNs, make sure both support it!
 Kinsta is proud to support HTTP/2 for all of its WordPress clients.

 Another thing to be aware of is that the Pingdom tool itself does not actually support HTTP/2 because it is currently using Chrome 39 to run its tests.
 Chrome didn’t support HTTP/2 until version 49.
 So keep in mind that your performance might even be better because Pingdom is not showing you the full HTTP/2 advantages.
 Although it will once they upgrade their test machines.

 The connect time in Pingdom is referring to the TCP connection, or the total time required to create a TCP connection.
 You don’t really need to understand how this works, but this is simply a communication method between the host/client and the server that has to take place.

-Easiest way to decrease your TTFB?
-If you have website that is serving visitors in different parts of the country, or around the globe, the easiest way to drastically decrease your TTFB is to use a CDN.
+The easiest way to decrease your TTFB?
+If you have a website that is serving visitors in different parts of the country, or around the globe, the easiest way to drastically decrease your TTFB is to use a CDN.
 We ran a little test to show the difference.

 TTFB Without CDN